Disney California Adventure Overview

 The Walt Disney Company on June 15, 2012.

-Disney California Food and Wine Festival returns March 1-April 23, 2019.
+Disney California Food and Wine Festival returns from March 3rd to April 25th, 2023.
 Over a dozen Festival Marketplaces will showcase foods and beverages inspired by California cuisine.
-This year’s Festival will include family-friendly seminars and culinary demonstrations, and live musical entertainment.
+This year’s Festival will include family-friendly seminars, culinary demonstrations, and live musical entertainment.

 Upon entering Disney California Adventure guests find themselves on Buena Vista Street, a busy street reminiscent of Los Angeles as it might have been when a young Walt Disney first arrived in the 1920s.
 At the end of the street is the iconic Carthay Circle Restaurant, modeled after the Carthay Circle Theater where Snow White and the Seven Dwarfs premiered in 1937.
 At Fiddler, Fifer, and Practical Cafe guests can enjoy baked goods and sandwiches along with their favorite Starbucks beverages.